flutter/devtools/CONTRIBUTING.md

 ### third_party dependencies

-All content not authored by the flutter team must go in the third_party directory.
+All content not authored by the Flutter team must go in the third_party directory.
 As an expedient to make the third_party code work well with our build scripts, code in third_party should be given a stub pubspec.yaml file so that you can reference the resources from the packages directory from